Shahzal-Rehman/Shahzal-Rehman/README.md

 ---

 ## Headline
-Main hoon 「✦ Mr. Shaihzu ✦ 」 🎀 "Doing It With Style, Every Step of the Way!" 🚀 Biography
 「🌟 Hey Doston! 🌟」Main hoon ┊✦ Mr. Shaihzu ✦ ┊ 🚀
 🎀 Mission: To do everything with A style! 𝄃𝄃𝄂𝄂𝄀𝄁𝄃𝄂𝄂𝄃
 🌍 Hasilpur ka Fakhar, but here to be everyone’s favorite! 💖

 ✨ Be part of the adventure:
-▶️ YouTube: youtube.com/Mr_Shaihzu
+▶️ YouTube: youtube.com/HouseOfShaihzu
-📸 Instagram: instagram.com/MrShaihzu
+📸 Instagram: instagram.com/HouseOfShaihzu
-🔗 LinkedIn: linkedin.com/in/mr-shaihzu
+🔗 LinkedIn: linkedin.com/in/HouseOfShaihzu
 ⓕ Facebook: facebook.com/Mr.Shaihzu19